Thesis

 Founding Story

-With the help of his classmate, Max Shawabkeh, and future co-founder, Haya Odeh, Masad developed a solution to his problem by creating a program capable of supporting a cloud-based coding environment accessed from a web browser.
-Replit was born and the trio open-sourced the project.
-The co-founders of Codecademy, a coding education company founded in 2011, heard about Replit and realized the web-based programming environment would be the best way to teach beginners how to code.
-Zach Sims, the co-founder of Codeacademy describes it this way:
+With the help of his classmate, Max Shawabkeh, Masad developed a solution to his problem by creating a program capable of supporting a cloud-based coding environment accessed from a web browser.
+The earliest version of Replit was born as repl.it, and the trio open-sourced the project.

 “We used jq-console―repl.it’s web terminal plugin—for the first version of Codecademy, and we were blown away by both Amjad and the IDE.”

-As of September 2023, Replit’s team has expanded to include previous founders, designers, and engineers from companies such as Google, Mozilla, Facebook, Spotify, Box, and Scratch.
-In addition, in June 2023, Replit hired Michele Catasta as the company’s VP of AI.
+As of February 2025, Replit’s team has expanded to include previous founders, designers, and engineers from companies such as Google, Mozilla, Facebook, Spotify, Box, and Scratch.
+In addition, in June 2023, Replit hired Michele Catasta as the company’s VP of AI, and later as President.
 Catasta had previously been the Head of Applied Research at Google Labs.
 He and Replit CEO, Amjad Masad, also co-authored the company’s AI Manifesto.

 Product